 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.See if you’re preapproved through U.S. Bank’s preapproval page.

-The U.S. Bank Altitude Go Visa Secured Card is a fantastic rewards card for applicants with low credit scores.
-If you’re an existing U.S. Bank customer, you could potentially receive a preapproved offer for the card.
-You’ll earn 4X points on dining, takeout and restaurant delivery on your first $2,000 each quarter, 2X points at grocery stores, streaming services and gas stations/EV charging stations, 1X on all other eligible purchases.
+If you’re a U.S. Bank customer with less-than-perfect credit, the U.S. Bank Altitude Go Visa Secured Card could be your ticket to earning rewards while rebuilding.
+You’ll earn a fantastic 4X points on dining, takeout and restaurant delivery on your first $2,000 each quarter, 2X points at grocery stores (excluding discount stores/supercenters and wholesale clubs), streaming services and gas stations/EV charging stations, 1X on all other eligible purchases.
 You even get a $15 annual credit after 11 months of purchases for select streaming services.
+A refundable $300 security deposit is required, but it’s a small price for top-notch rewards and no annual fee.

 How LendingTree Rates Credit Cards?